Compaya/slate/source/includes/_group.md

-This endpoint you can view all your groups.
+With this endpoint you can view all your groups.

 ### HTTP Request